cyanzhong/jsbox-docs/docs/en/uikit/animation.md

 We could do same effect with a much cleaner syntax, just use an animator.

 For more details, please refer to the official docs of [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations).

+> It is no longer recommended, because that project is not being maintained actively